ChickenHook/BinderFuzzy/README.md

 An App intended for fuzzing the Binder interface and System Services of Android.
-You can use this App for finding bugs and exploits inside the Binder interface or System services at Java level.
+You can use this Project in order to find bugs and exploits inside the Binder interface or System Services.

 # Usage